ikunetwork/WhitePaper/README.md

 * `IKU`: The IN token `IKU` serves to secure the IN with consensus on R&D, allow for IN decision making and fee derivation as further explained under IKU Value.
 The supply of IKU is finite.
 * `RST`: The Research Specific Token `RST` is representative of the R&D `[x]` it was specifically created to capitalize. `RST[x]` supply is determined by proposers and is dependent on the project economics it is used to capitalize and facilitate. `RST[x]` bundles, `RST[i]` may be developed as per a future bounty, allowing for scientific and economic risk diversification where `i` represents the number of `RST[x]` bundled.

+The two token incentive model is designed to secure the network  provide global liquidity for R&D, irrespective of of patent policy.
+The `IKU` token is the IN facilitator and `RST[x]` are digital rights to R&D data generated by `RST[x]` holders. `RST[x]` holders operate as a  `RST[x]DC` and may agree to pursue a patent together as a DC, with sole ownership of rights by the DC.
+While `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, patents may not be used in the IN.
+The `RST[x]` holder carries pro-rata rights in the R&D data if they hold the respective `RST[x]`.

 ### IKU Value